marianarenteriadb-lab/marianarenteriadb-lab/README.md

   </a>
 </h3>
 <p>
-Explores the relationship between traffic congestion and economic performance across cities, identifying inefficiencies and structural patterns.
+Analyzes the relationship between traffic congestion and economic performance to identify inefficiencies and structural patterns.
 </p>

 <h3>